SimPyClassic/SimPyClassic/docs/source/Manuals/Manual.rst

    This document does **not** describe the object oriented (OO) API which has been added to SimPy with version 2.0.
 SimPy 2.0 is fully backward compatible with previous versions.
-The procedural API and the OO API co-exist happily in SimPy 2.0.
+The procedural API and the OO API co-exist happily in SimPy 2.x.

+.. [#] The variable ``version``, imported from ``SimPy.Simulation``,
+       contains the revision number and date of the current version.

 Introduction
 -------------------